autozimu/LanguageClient-neovim/.github/ISSUE_TEMPLATE.md

 - This plugin version (`git rev-parse --short HEAD`):
 - This plugin's binary version (`bin/languageclient --version`):
 - Minimal vimrc content.
 A minimal vimrc is the smallest vimrc that could reproduce the issue.
-Refer to example [here](../min-init.vim).
+Refer to an example [here][min-init.vim].
 Make sure your vimrc contains `let g:LanguageClient_loggingLevel = 'DEBUG'` to have full log:
 - Language server link and version: